 Scope: full repo root (the agent code is small — Flask + SQLAlchemy app)

-Remit: remits/langchain-sql.md
+Remit: remits/craftbot.md

 Remit: remits/openai-customer-service.md